 The next five digits are the manufacturer’s unique code.
 The second set of five digits is the products identity code.
 Finally, the last digit on the right-hand side is called the check character which is a form of error checking.

-For more information on the barcode, including its humble roots and some interesting facts, take a look at one of our most recent blog posts about what you didn’t know about barcodes.
+For more information on the barcode and how a barcode works, including its humble roots and some interesting facts, take a look at one of our most recent blog posts about what you didn’t know about barcodes.

-With so much information contained in such a small space, it is understandable that barcode readers have to be as sophisticated as the codes that are being read.
+With so much information contained in such a small space, it is understandable that barcode readers have to be as sophisticated as the codes that are being read, but how do barcode scanners work?

-Breaking it down into simpler steps, the reader always scans from left to right.
+Breaking it down into simpler steps, the barcode scanner always scans from left to right.
 The 12 sections are collated by the reader.
 The other three alluded to earlier are used as guards, and let the computer know where the barcode begins and ends.

 The codes on the left always have an odd total number of ‘1’s, and the codes on the right always have an even number of the same digit.
 This is important as it alerts the computer as to whether the barcode is being read upside down.